roobottom/roobottom-2017/_source/patterns/modules/m_pagination/m_pagination.md

         -
           humanDate: 'October, 10th 2012'
 ---
-Some explination of the `pagination` object
+Some explination of the `pagination` object.

 {{m_pagination(paginationA)}}